 This Christmas Tree Cake delicious, spectacular and totally no bake!

 Do you need a great dessert for Christmas?
 This No Bake Pandoro Christmas Tree Cake is perfect.
 This makes an impressive centrepiece, feeds at heaps of people and tastes delicious!
-I’m sure you’ve seen the Pandoro Christmas Tree before but with a filling (similar to my cannoli cake frosting) of ricotta and mascarpone there is no cooking involved with this recipe and you can make it a day or two before.
+I’m sure you’ve seen the Pandoro Christmas Tree before but with a filling (similar to my cannoli cake) of ricotta and mascarpone there is no cooking involved with this recipe and you can make it a day or two before.
 In fact, the flavour even improves after a couple of days!

 How to make this Christmas Tree Cake.